ThomasDeutsch/flowcards/README.md

 - extend the flows will extend the logic of an event
 - trigger the flow will dispatch an event ( that is asked for by another flow )
 - block the flow will block an event

+## Final Goal
+The final goal is a better interconnection between the fields of software development.

  All [behavioral programming principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html) are provided by the BP-Team around [Prof. David Harel](http://www.wisdom.weizmann.ac.il/~harel/) - the mind behind Statecharts.